o3de/o3de.org/content/docs/userguide/materials/load-by-name-node.md

 ---
-description: ' Use the Load by Name node in the &ALYlong; &script-canvas; editor to find and return a material with the specified name. '
+description: ' Use the Load by Name node in the Amazon Lumberyard Script Canvas editor to find and return a material with the specified name. '
 title: Load by Name
 ---